PlatformLab/HomaModule/README.md

  - Please contact me if you have any problems using this repo; I'm happy to provide advice and support.

-- The head is known to work under Linux 6.10.6.
+- The head is known to work under Linux 6.13.9.
 In the past, Homa has run under several earlier versions of Linux.
 There is a separate branch for each of these older versions, with names such as linux_4.15.18.
 Older branches are out of date feature-wise: recent commits have not been back-ported to them.
-  Other versions of Linux have not been tested and may require code changes (these upgrades rarely take more than a couple of hours).
+  Other versions of Linux have not been tested and may require code changes (these upgrades rarely long).
 If you get Homa working on some other version, please submit a pull request with the required code changes.

 - Related work that you may find useful: